peteroupc/peteroupc.github.io/randomnotes.md

 The following pseudocode generates a random vector (list of numbers) that follows a [**_multivariate normal (multinormal) distribution_**](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
 The method `MultivariateNormal` takes the following parameters:

 - A list, `mu` (&mu;), which indicates the means to add to the random vector's components. `mu` can be `nothing`, in which case each component will have a mean of zero.
-- A list of lists `cov`, that specifies a _covariance matrix_ (&Sigma;, a symmetric positive definite N&times;N matrix, where N is the number of components of the random vector).
+- A list of lists `cov`, that specifies a _covariance matrix_ (&Sigma;), a symmetric positive definite N&times;N matrix, where N is the number of components of the random vector.
+(An N&times;N matrix is _positive definite_ if its determinant [overall scale] is greater than 0 and if either the matrix is 1&times;1 or a smaller matrix formed by removing the last row and column is positive definite.)

 &nbsp;